Information

 Bluetongue: how to spot and report the disease

 Bluetongue is a notifiable insect-borne viral disease that affects sheep, cattle, other ruminants such as goats, and camelids such as llamas.
-It cannot be spread directly between animals and relies on the midge as a vector for transmission.
+It mostly relies on the midge as a vector for transmission between animals, although breeding activities and in particular from mother to offspring are also important pathways.

 Animal keepers should be very vigilant for any signs of notifiable disease and report any suspected cases to APHA immediately.
 When importing animals into Scotland, animal keepers should ensure they consider the risks carefully and check the health status of the animals.
 Animal keepers should also consult their vet on other measures, such as protective vaccination if appropriate.